Welcome to the Brain Injury Resource Center of Wisconsin

 Brain Injury: I can explain it to you, but I cannot understand it for you

-HOW TO SHOW YOUR SUPPORT: Make a donation or place an advertisement
+HOW TO SHOW YOUR SUPPORT: Make a donation or place an advertisement in our BI-INSIDE Magazine

 PLACE AN ADVERTISEMENT TODAY AND SHOW YOUR SUPPORT FOR THE BRAIN INJURY COMMUNITY.
 THE BI-INSIDE MAGAZINE IS A VITAL PART OF OUR EDUCATION AND AWARENESS EFFORTS.
 100% OF THE ADVERTISING COST DIRECTLY SUPPORTS THIS EFFORT.